 Central government, such as it existed, eventually caved in to the demands of the May Fourth movement.
 The leaders of the Pro-Japanese faction were dismissed from government and the students were released without charge.
 Most importantly the Chinese delegation at Versailles refused to sign the treaty.
 The main contention - giving Shandong to Japan - had to wait until the Washington Conference (1921-22) to be finally resolved; there U.S. President Harding concluded an agreement on February 4th 1922 that ordered Japan to revert Shandong to Chinese control.
 However many Japanese continued to remain there in a privileged position.
 The success of the May the Fourth movement had wide ranging repercussions.
 The seeds of a genuine nationalistic mass movement had begun which would ultimately lead to the formation of the Peoples Republic in 1949.
 China had ‘stood up’ to foreign exploitation for the first time since Lin Zexu burned the opium at Guangzhou in 1840.
 The reformist vigor had at last spread from the south to all of China.

-However it was only urban centers that became politically active, the great majority of Chinese people in rural areas continued life unaffected and barely aware of the protests.
+However it was only urban centers that became politically active, the great majority of Chinese people in rural areas continued life unaffected and were barely aware of the protests.
 China did not follow the same path as Russia had just 18 months before in its October Revolution.
-Although Marxism was seen as the most appealing philosophy behind the movement, it was nationalistic than communist.
+Although Marxism was seen as the most appealing philosophy behind the movement, it was nationalistic rather than communist.
 The priority was to save the nation and not to change the system.
 However women's rights was an important part of the message and many young women took an important part in political activities for the first time in Chinese history on an equal footing to men.

 Chen Duxiu